Rivers West senatorial district

 Rivers West senatorial district is one of the three senatorial districts in Rivers State, Nigeria.
-It is currently represented by Betty Okagua Apiafi.
+It is currently represented by [Dr. Mrs. Ipalibo Harry Banigo].

 District profile

 The district covers the local government areas of Abua–Odual, Ahoada East, Ahoada West, Akuku-Toru, Asari-Toru, Bonny, Degema and Ogba–Egbema–Ndoni.
 In 2014, it had a projected population of 2,366,158.